pet00184/flarepred/README.md

 Now, as long as you are in your virtual environment, you can use the methods in `flarepred` without issue while in any directory

 ### 4. Example

-1. While in *any* directory with the virtual environment activated, you can run
+1. To run the main GUI, now named ELSA, run the following:

-	* `python3 .../flarepred/RealTime/run_realtime_algorithm.py`,
+	* `python3 .../flarepred/RealTime/ELSA_window.py`

-	where `...` is the location of the `flarepred` directory.

-	This will run the `run_realtime_algorithm.py` script and save the output 	products at `$PATH$/flarepred/RealTime/SessionSummaries/EXAMPLE_HISTORICAL_RUN2/` (the number after `EXAMPLE_HISTORICAL_RUN` may vary).

-2. Run the following
+	This window is the main window we will be using for the flare campaign, which includes actionable plots that directly relate to the trigger.

+2. To run ELSA's complimentary GUI (named ANNA), run the following:

-	* `python3 .../flarepred/RealTime/main_window.py`
+ 	* `python3 .../flarepred/RealTime/ANNA_window.py`

-	to use GUI under developement which has buttons to stop/start the GOES data plotting and a time display of REALTIME data.
-Output products are handled the same as in *Example 1*.
+ 	This window includes complimentary plots that are not essential to the trigger, such as EOVSA data, EVE 30nm data, and running differences of XRSB and EVE.

+<!
 3. Run the following

 	* `python3 .../flarepred/RealTime/main_window.py historical`

 	to view the GUI using historical data.
-This can be used to gain familiarity or for testing, etc.
+This can be used to gain familiarity or for testing, etc. >

-See the [RealTime module](https://github.com/pet00184/flarepred/tree/main/RealTime) for a more detailed description on the workings of the package.
+See the [RealTime module](https://github.com/pet00184/flarepred/tree/main/RealTime) for a more detailed description on ELSA and ANNA.

 ### 4. At the end